asna-amjad/RNAseq_Myometrium_Strains_Project/README.md

   .
 Differential Expresion analysis
   .
 Data Visualization

 Output: Volcano plot and heatmaps for differentially expressed genes

+This repository is for RNA-seq analysis of 5 strains of mouse myometrium datasets.